 I’m a fan of coconut cake and have wanted to get a recipe for one on the blog for some time.
 The recipe I’ve gone with is something I popped together as a bit of a trial a few weeks ago and I was delighted with the result.

-This gluten free iced coconut cake is quick and easy to make and is the perfect thing to have a go at if you’re new to baking, as all you need to do is pop all the ingredients in a bowl, whisk and bake.
-And then as is by magic, you will be rewarded with a delicious, soft coconut sponge cake.
+This gluten free iced coconut cake is quick and easy to make and is the perfect thing to have a go at if you’re new to baking, as you simply need to pop all the ingredients into a mixing bowl, whisk, spoon into a baking tin and bake.
+And then, as is by magic, you will be rewarded with a delicious, soft coconut sponge cake.
 Yum!

 For the cake